Silver Spring, Maryland: Howard University

 Howard University's School of Continuing Education is located in Silver Spring; its main campus is in nearby Washington, D.C.

 Libraries

 Silver Spring is served by Brigadier General Charles E. McGee Library in downtown Silver Spring, Wheaton Library, White Oak Library, and Long Branch Library.

-Silver Spring Library started operation in 1931 and is one of the most heavily used in the Montgomery County System.
-In June 2015, it was relocated to Wayne Avenue and Fenton Street as part of the Downtown Silver Spring redevelopment plan.
+The McGee Library started operation as the Silver Spring Library in 1931 and is one of the most heavily used in the Montgomery County System.
+In June 2015, it was relocated to a new building at Wayne Avenue and Fenton Street as part of the Downtown Silver Spring redevelopment plan.
+The library was designed to accommodate tracks and an eventual Silver Spring Library station for the Purple Line (Maryland) light rail.

 Economy

 A number of major companies and organizations are based in Silver Spring, including: